Frequently Asked Questions

 - 10. Can I earn units for my internship?

-There are three ways you may earn units.
-First, if you are affiliated with a school or program that requires field study, practicum, or an internship (eg. School of Social Ecology, Program in Public Health), you may elect to use your internship to fulfill their major/program requirement.
+There are several ways you may earn units for your internship.
+If you are affiliated with a school or program that requires field study, practicum, or an internship (eg. School of Social Ecology, Program in Public Health), you may elect to use your internship to fulfill their major/program requirement.
 Please speak to your respective academic program directly about this process and enrolling in units before spring quarter to get approval.
-Secondly, individuals can approach a faculty member for a 199 Independent Study for the summer.
-And thirdly, you may enroll in a course through the UC Washington Center in order to earn up to 8 units of credit for your internship.
+Another option is University Studies 193, a course that offers 2 and 4 units for approved internships.
+Individuals can also approach a faculty member for a 199 Independent Study for the summer.
+And finally, if you are staying at the UC Washington Center, you may enroll in a course through the UC Washington Center in order to earn up to 8 units of credit for your internship.

 - 11. Do I have to be accepted into the UCDC program before I can seek internships in D.C.?